Here is the Race Day Schedule along with important notes, tips, and advice to help make your day fun and memorable.

 Race Etiquette: For the safety of all athletes, please talk to your child about riding the bike to the right and in a straight line.
 When passing a rider, call out “On Your Left” as you pass to the left.

 Finish: The children will receive a finisher’s medal after crossing the finish line.
 There will be water, fruit, and treats as well.
-There will be an award ceremony that will follow immediately including the raffle, so be sure to stick around after the race.
+1st, 2nd, and 3rd place awards will be handed out throughout the day.

 Please make use of the podium/photo backdrop to record your child’s accomplishment.
 Also, if you have any photos that you’d like us to put on our website photo album please email them to firstname.lastname@example.org.